 There are some downsides to be aware of: interior quality isn't up to the best European rivals and you can't get a seven-seat Outlander PHEV, as the space used for the third row of seats in the diesel and petrol versions is taken up by the batteries for the hybrid system here.
-Running costs are very impressive, though, even if it's unlikely you'll match the claimed figures of 148-166mpg on a regular basis.
+Running costs are very impressive, though, even if it's unlikely you'll get near the claimed figures of 148-166mpg on a regular basis.

-Expect to see around 50mpg with ease if you can charge the Mitsubishi regularly, and even more if most of your journeys are within its electric range.
-Depending on the age of the car you're looking at, this will officially be between 28 and 33 miles.
+Expect to see around 50mpg with ease if you can charge the Mitsubishi regularly, and even more if most of your trips are within its electric range.
+Depending on the exact age of the car you're looking at, this will officially be between 28 and 33 miles.

 The Mk3 Mitsubishi Outlander was launched in 2013 as a diesel, and the PHEV (Plug-In Hybrid Electric Vehicle) version went on sale a year later, making it the first plug-in hybrid SUV to be offered to UK buyers.
 At first, it was available in GX3h and GX4h trim levels, while a GX5h version followed in 2015, a few months before a facelift that gave it a far more modern look.
 New GX4hs and GX5hs models and a special-edition Juro came out between 2016 and 2017 as part of a wider set of revisions.